pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-510 Judo is a premier martial arts training center located in 1029 MacArthur Blvd, San Leandro, CA 94577.
+510 Judo is a premier martial arts dojo located in 1029 MacArthur Blvd, San Leandro, CA 94577.
 With a rating of 5.0 stars based on 34 reviews, it is highly regarded in the local martial arts community.
-510 Judo offers comprehensive judo programs focused on belt ranking system and Japanese martial art for all skill levels, from beginners to advanced practitioners.
+510 Judo offers comprehensive judo programs focused on training methodology and self-defense skills for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>